Overcoming Injury

 Understanding the Process

-There are several stages of injury, which is essentially a part of your body being out of balance.
-After the initial action or activities that created the injury there is a period of inflammation where ice, rest and elevation are usually recommended.
+An injury is essentially a part of your body being out of balance.
+There are several stages in the process of getting back to health.
+After the initial event that led to the injury there is a period of inflammation where ice, rest and elevation are usually recommended.
 The key is knowing how long to rest, when and how to resume activities, and it comes from monitoring the inflammation level, seeing how the injury reacts to mild activity.
-Just rest alone will not assure a true recovery; it is necessary to strenghten the area to prevent recurrence.
-It may be necessary to modify your technique until the injured area is strong enough.
-Stretching the area and the surrounding muscles groups is often required as well, as the body tends to contract to protect itself.
+Just rest alone will not assure a full recovery; it is necessary to regain balance, strenghten the area to prevent recurrence.
+It may be necessary to modify your lifestyle, use different biomechanics, or alter your technique.
+The injured area will let you know when it is strong enough by tolerating mild activity.
+Stretching the injured area and the strenghtening the surrounding muscles groups is often required; the body tends to contract as a protective reaction, plus we de-condition without our normal activities.

-There is a bad, over-reactive inflammation that sharply increases pain and there is a beneficial inflammation, a blood-infusing , healing oxygenation from the right type of activity.
-You turn the corner when you can work out and have a good type of soreness, not the sensitive-to-touch soreness with sharp pain sensations.
 It takes time to get back in balance, usually as long as it took to get out of balance.
 With overuse injuries, you missed the sub-conscious signals of increasing soreness; we become aware when the injury breaks the surface and gets our attention through pain.
-Massage is good to keep us aware, give a warning on inflammatory build-up.
+Massage is a good way to keep us aware of what our body is telling us, give a warning on inflammatory build-up.
 Your body decides when it is ready to heal; all we can do is prepare it by getting enough rest, eating healthy, doing alternate exercises and building strength while increasing our flexibility.
-Every injury carries a mental component.
+There is a muscle memory; every injury carries a mental component.
 For full healing we have to see ourselves getting better, see scar tissue stronger than muscle.